donpolaco/yodatranslator/README.md

 Yodatranslator may be use as a python package or as a command line tool.

-1. In order to use it as a command line tool type:
+1. In order to use it as a command line tool just type:

 ```shell
 yodatranslator words [words ...]